Florek42/Tools_Python/PROGRAMS/SudokuSolver/README.md

 ## Features

-- Ability to input numbers from 1 to 9 into the Sudoku grid.
+- Input numbers from 1 to 9 into the Sudoku grid.
 - Automatic validation of input data correctness.
-- Finding solutions using the backtracking algorithm.
+- Utilizes the backtracking algorithm for finding solutions.
-- Coloring solved numbers in green.
+- Solved numbers are elegantly colored in green.

 ## Requirements